Lemon And Elderflower Marmalade: With A Lemony Taste.

 Cook’s tip: The marmalade will set upon cooling, so long as you have followed the instructions for testing the setting point, even though it looks quite runny when you first pour it into the jars.

-Tangerine And Tequila Marmalade recipe courtesy of Tate & Lyle Sugar:
+Lemon And Elderflower Marmalade recipe courtesy of Tate & Lyle Sugar.

 This recipe is made using Tate & Lyle Sugars, for more delicious recipes visit Taste And Smile.